maxplanck-ie/TheWhoTheWhatTheHuh/README.md

 Starting at boot
 ================

-The `bcl2fastq.sysVinit` file can be used as a template to start at boot.
+The `bcl2fastq` file can be used as a template to start at boot.
+Note that the name should not be changed without changing the lock file as well.